yudady/.github/profile/README.md

-Create Public README
+yudady/.github is a special repository: this README.md will appear on your public organization profile, visible to anyone.

-Create a public repository called .github.
-Once created, add a /profile/README.md.
-The README will appear on your organization's profile, visible to anyone.
+location : yudady/.github/profile/README.md